 Escalation Trap

-The escalation trap is a Systems-Thinking trap where two or more actors lock into a mutually reinforcing spiral — each responds to the other’s moves by increasing their own intensity, spending, or capability, producing outcomes that exhaust all parties without resolving the underlying competition.
+The escalation trap is a Systems-Thinking trap where two or more actors lock into a mutually reinforcing spiral — each responding to the other’s moves by increasing intensity, producing outcomes that exhaust all parties without resolving the underlying competition.

 Structural Cause: Relative Goals